 CONFIG_MODEM_KEY_MGMT=y

-2.4 In mqtt_connection.c, include the header file for modem key management library.
+2.5 In main.c, include the header file for the modem key management library.

-3.1 Using a browser, visit the MQTT broker main page, in this case: https://test.mosquitto.org and download the mosquitto.org.crt file in PEM format.
+4.1 Using a browser, visit the MQTT broker main page, in this case: https://mqtt.nordicsemi.academy/ and download the mqtt.nordicsemi.academy.chain file in PEM format.

-Store the certificate in the exercise root directory of the application (cellfund_less4_exer2) and make sure to name it server_certificate.crt
+Store the certificate in the directory l4_e2/credentials with the name ca-cert.pem.

 In this function, we write the certificate to the modem, using modem_key_mgmt_write(), which has the following signature

-sec_tag – The security tag associated with the certificate, in our case CONFIG_MQTT_TLS_SEC_TAG.
+sec_tag – The security tag associated with the certificate, in our case CONFIG_MQTT_HELPER_SEC_TAG.

 cred_type – The type of credential we are storing in the modem.
 To authenticate the server, we use MODEM_KEY_MGMT_CRED_TYPE_CA_CHAIN, which is the root certificate of the server issues by the Certificate Authorities.

-buf – The actual certificate, defined in the header file certificate.h as the macro CA_CERTIFICATE.
+buf – The actual certificate, which we stored in the ca_certificate.

 len – Length of the certificate.